slimndap/jeero/readme.txt

 = Is your ticketings solution missing? =
 My objective is to offer imports from _any_ ticketing solution to _any_ calendar plugin.
 [Contact me](mailto:jeroen@slimndap.com), so I can add your solution as well.

+= Get started for free =
+Jeero is a subscription based service, provided by [Slim & Dapper](https://slimndap.com).
+You can easily setup a free subscription inside the plugin.
+The free subscription is fully functional and lets you sync up to 10 upcoming events at any given time.
+When you are ready to move ahead you can upgrade to one of the paid plans.

 == Installation ==